swipswaps/Hera/hera/doc/source/datalayer.rst

     }
 }

-The default connection is the default with the linux user name.
+The default connection is the **default with the linux user name**.
 It is possible to add other database connections.
 See below on how to access other databases.